Pylons/substanced/docs/content.rst

 Defining Content
 ================

-"Resource" is the term that Substance D uses to describe an object placed in the *resource tree*.
-The SDI management interface is a set of views imposed upon the resource tree that allow you to add, delete, and otherwise manage resources.
+:term:`Resource` is the term that Substance D uses to describe an object placed in the :term:`resource tree`.

-Ideally, all resources in your resource tree will be "content".
+Ideally, all resources in your resource tree will be :term:`content`.
 "Content" is the term that Substance D uses to describe resource objects that are particularly well-behaved when they appear in the SDI management interface.
+The Substance D management interface (aka :term:`SDI`) is a set of views imposed upon the resource tree that allow you to add, delete, change and otherwise manage resources.

 You can convince the management interface that your particular resources are content.
-To define a resource as content, you need to associate a resource with a *content type*.
+To define a resource as content, you need to associate a resource with a :term:`content type`.

 Registering Content
 -------------------

-In order to add new content to the system, you need to associate a resource constructor with a content *type*.
-A resource constructor that generates content must have these properties:
+In order to add new content to the system, you need to associate a :term:`resource factory` with a :term:`content type`.
+A resource factory that generates content must have these properties:

 - It must be a class, or a factory function that returns an instance of a resource class.